 Once you've got to grips with the basics, Miotke walks you through taking 20 common categories of photos, including family and pet portraits, flowers, sunsets, candids, close-ups and monochrome shots.

-Suitable for children and adults, this book sets out to make learning photography fun and rewarding, and ultimately whether it succeeds will be down to you.
+Suitable for children and adults, this is one of the best photography books to make learning photography fun and rewarding, and ultimately whether it succeeds will be down to you.

 Publisher: Mason Press | Author: Tony Northrup | Pages: 233 | ISBN-10: 0988263408 | ISBN-13: 978-0988263406